ironhack-labs/lab-advance-querying-mongo/starter_code/queries.md

 <!-- Your Code Goes Here -->

 ### 15. All the companies that have been founded on the first seven days of the month, including the seventh.
-Sort them by their `acquisition price` descendently.
+Sort them by their `acquisition price` in a descending order.
 Limit the search to 10 documents.

 <!-- Your Code Goes Here -->

 ### 16. All the companies on the 'web' `category` that have more than 4000 employees.
-Sort them by the amount of employees in ascendant order.
+Sort them by the amount of employees in ascending order.

 <!-- Your Code Goes Here -->

-### 17. All the companies which their acquisition amount is more than 10.000.000, and currency are 'EUR'.
+### 17. All the companies whose acquisition amount is more than 10.000.000, and currency is 'EUR'.

 <!-- Your Code Goes Here -->